MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/customer-list.md

 - **`True`**: Accept terms and process customer data
 - **`False`**: Explicitly reject terms and the upload will fail
+- **Not set** Fallback to previous behavior in which to accept terms through the Microsoft Advertising UI.

 **Add:** Optional
 **Update:** Optional